 We recently co-hosted a webinar with the Manufacturing Leadership Council and Coupa on the topic of evolving a digital supply chain with advanced analytics.
 The panelists included West Monroe supply chain director Brian Pacula, David McGraw, a senior manager in our Consumer & Industrial Products practice at West Monroe, and Matt Tichon, vice president of industry strategy at Coupa.

-The webinar touched on several different topics including leveraging AI and data to improve visibility to issues, optimize supply chains, and react with increased flexibility to disruptive conditions.
+The webinar touched on several different topics including leveraging AI and data to improve visibility to issues, optimize digital supply chains, and react with increased flexibility to disruptive conditions.
 While organizations may be on different phases of their digital supply chain journey, there were key takeaways for all in how to test, assess, implement, and sustain their advanced analytics journey.

 Our panelists agreed that most companies have some type of reporting in place, so they understand what’s happening.
 The basics are accounted for.
 But where advanced analytics come into play is in predicting events or using data to inform the steps needed to optimize and achieve your end goal.
 It’s something organizations must mature into, meaning there are stages in the process.

 Attendees were asked to identify underlying supply chain strategy driving their respective organizations to prioritize digital efforts.
-Of those, 73% responded that their digital journey was to improve overall agility and responsiveness, followed by 52% seeking cost reduction.
+Of those, 73% responded that their digital supply chain journey was to improve overall agility and responsiveness, followed by 52% seeking cost reduction.
 An additional 45% added that enhancing customer experience was key to their decision-making.

 This didn’t surprise our panelists.
 COVID-19 brought on disruptive and unprecedented change to the industry that no one could have predicted.
 Supply chains were flipped on their heads overnight, while organizations were left with a helpless reality.
 The results of the last year have changed plenty, including the reasons for why going digital makes so much sense.